Optimal Delay Compensation in Networked Predictive Control: Setup and Problem Statement

 All communication is subject to time-varying delays longer than a sampling step and packet losses.
-To characterise RTT delays $\tau \in \mathbb{N}$, all measurement packets from the sensor to the controller are time-stamped.
+To characterize RTT delays $\tau \in \mathbb{N}$, all measurement packets from the sensor to the controller are time-stamped.
 The RTT represents the time from issuing a measurement packet at the sensor up until a controller message based on said measurement arrives back at the plant.
-Thus, it includes delays from the sensor-to-controller $\tau_{sc} \in \mathbb{N}$, the computation of new control values $\tau_c \in \mathbb{N}$ and delays from controller-to-actuator $\tau_{ca} \in \mathbb{N}$.
+Thus, it aggregates delays from the sensor-to-controller, from the computation of new control values, and from controller-to-actuator.
 Furthermore, the following assumptions on the network hold: \begin{assumption} All RTT delays are independent and identically distributed (i.i.d.) according to the known discrete delay distribution $\mathcal{P}_\tau$, i.e. $p^\tau \sim \mathcal{P}_\tau$ with $p_k^\tau = \mathrm{Pr}(p^\tau= k), k \in \mathbb{N}$, $F(i)=\sum_{k=0}^i p^\tau_k$. \end{assumption} \rem[On the i.i.d.
-Delay Assumption]{ While real\\communication networks can exhibit temporal correlation, e.g., bursts of congestion or link-quality variations, this assumption is common in the design of NCS and provides a tractable baseline for analysis.
-For the proposed optimisation in this work, the key requirement is the ability to compute the per-step dropout probability and the distribution of repeated failures. } \begin{assumption} The actuator and sensor are either collocated or synchronised and therefore operate on a common clock.
-The controller, in contrast, is not synchronised with the plant side so that no global clock alignment is required, preserving the flexibility of the networked architecture. \end{assumption} From Assumption~\ref{as:synchronization} it follows that the RTT can be determined using the time stamp information, whereas the individual delays within the loop remain unknown.\\ NPC schemes have shown great potential for control over unreliable communication channels.
-A crucial parameter in these methods is the delay bound $\bar{\tau}$, which determines how far the controller predicts ahead and, thereby, the maximum delay that can be compensated.
+Delay Assumption]{ While real\\communication networks can exhibit temporal correlation, e.g., congestion bursts or link-quality variations, this assumption is common in the NCS design and provides a tractable baseline for analysis.
+For the proposed strategy, the key requirement is to compute the per-step dropout probability and the distribution of repeated failures. } \begin{assumption} The actuator and sensor are either collocated or synchronized and thus operate on a common clock.
+In contrast, the controller is not required to be synchronized with the plant side, preserving the flexibility of the networked architecture. \end{assumption} From Assumption~\ref{as:synchronization} it follows that the RTT can be determined using the time stamp information, whereas the individual delays within the loop remain unknown.\\ Within NPC, the delay bound $\bar{\tau}$ is a crucial design variable, as it determines how far the controller predicts ahead and, thereby, the maximum delay that can be compensated.
 The aim of this paper is to develop a systematic method for selecting $\bar{\tau}$ based on the RTT delay distribution.
-In the following, we first describe the NPC strategy, providing the structural and algorithmic framework required for the error analysis given in Section~\ref{sec:ErrorTradeOff}.
+In the following, the considered NPC strategy is introduced, providing the structural and algorithmic framework required for the error analysis in Section~\ref{sec:ErrorTradeOff}.